 There’s less likely to be agreement on a list of smaller but nonetheless noteworthy rule changes.
 For example, the DOT wants to compel large travel agencies to adopt minimum customer service standards, which would include responding promptly to complaints and offering prompt refunds.

 The government also wants to ban the preferential ranking of certain carriers’ flights over others without disclosing the bias, which leaves air travelers with the impression that they’re seeing the best available fare options.
 Travelers often assume that they’re being allowed to compare all airlines and that search results on Web sites such as Expedia, Orbitz or Kayak are impartial.
 These rules are likely to face opposition from the major online travel agencies, although the benefits to customers would be difficult to deny.
+(Here’s what you need to know about the EC 261 and European travel rights.)

 “The biggest winners here will be the passengers, who are tired of ugly surprises, and the airlines that have the fewest hidden costs,” says Michal Ann Strahilevitz, a marketing professor at Golden Gate University in San Francisco.
 In other words, carriers such as Southwest or JetBlue, which offer more inclusive prices, will get a lift if and when these rules go into effect.
 And the rest might have to come up with new fees to cover their losses.
+(Related: Are new airline fee disclosure rules any good?)

 But a lot can happen between now and Aug.
 21, when comments are due.
 Only sustained support for air travelers in the form of public comments will reassure the DOT that these rules are necessary, and that the metamorphosis will improve the air travel experience.